affinityanswers/dataoverflow-mockproblem/README.md

 ### How will your code be tested?
 The code will be tested against test cases.

-For performance we are testing the code with a file having 1million records, 10 million records and 100 million records
+For performance we are testing the code with a file having 1 million records, 10 million records and 100 million records

+**Expected Runtime** : Your code is expected to generate the output file for 1 million records within 5 seconds, 10 million within 50 seconds and 100 million within 500 seconds.

+**Important Note** : While testing your code we will run your code with N files, 2 <= N <= 10.
+You can expect all the **N** files to be evenly divided with data.

 ### Hardware Requirement:
  1GB RAM, 2 core CPU

+## Sample data
+Sample data can be downloaded from [here](https://dataoverflow.affinityanswers.com/sample_data/mock_problem/data.zip)

+This is a zip file, please uncompress it using a unzip command or simple uncompressing tool.

+You can use this sample data to run your code.

 ## How to get started with the repository?
 * Login to github and visit the [repository](https://github.com/affinityanswers/dataoverflow-mockproblem/).